lightning/bolts/07-routing-gossip.md

   - MUST set `bitcoin_signature_1` and `bitcoin_signature_2` to valid
   signatures of the hash `h` (using `bitcoin_key_1` and `bitcoin_key_2`'s respective secrets).
-  - SHOULD set `len` to the minimum length required to hold the `features` bits it sets.
+  - SHOULD set `len` to the minimum length required to hold the `channelfeatures` bits it sets.
+  - MUST set a `channelfeatures` bit for each `channelfeature` negotiated for the channel, according to [BOLT #9](09-features.md).

 The receiving node:
   - MUST verify the integrity AND authenticity of the message by verifying the signatures.
-  - if there is an unknown even bit in the `features` field:
+  - if there is an unknown even bit in the `channelfeatures` field:
-    - MUST NOT parse the remainder of the message.
     - MUST NOT add the channel to its local network view.
-    - SHOULD NOT forward the announcement.
   - if the `short_channel_id`'s output does NOT correspond to a P2WSH (using `bitcoin_key_1` and `bitcoin_key_2`, as specified in [BOLT #3](03-transactions.md#funding-transaction-output)) OR the output is